 - metal

-- glass and ceramic sand and stones
+- glass, ceramic, sand and stones

 - cellulosic materials (wood, paper, etc.).

 This brings us back to the issue of the manner in which the material is collected.
-For the digestion of MSW, source segregation is more efficient than mixed collection, because mechanical pre-treatments are not as effective in removing contaminants as pre-sorting of waste types by householders which provides the best elimination of potential contaminants at source.
+For the digestion of MSW, source segregation is more efficient than mixed collection, because mechanical pre-treatments are not as effective in removing contaminants as pre-sorting of waste types by householders, which provides the best elimination of potential contaminants at source.

 The Special Case of Pig Farm Manure Feedstock Digestate